When thinking about moving – whether to retire somewhere new or for a change of scenery – most of us prefer to go somewhere beautiful.

 9. The Shetland Islands

-With just over 20,000 residents, the Shetland Islands aren’t exactly the place for people looking for hustle and bustle.
-But if you want to move somewhere peaceful, rugged, and with breathtaking natural scenery, then the UK’s most northerly point might be for you.
+With just over 23,000 residents, the Shetland Islands aren’t exactly for people looking for hustle and bustle.
+But if you’d like to move somewhere peaceful, rugged, and with breathtaking natural scenery, the UK’s most northerly point might be for you.

 Located between Norway and mainland Scotland, the Shetland Islands are made up of around 100 islands, 16 of which are inhabited – each with its own wonderful, individual character.

-There are larger islands like ‘the Mainland’ that boast beautiful scenery and wildlife.
-They’re also home to some interesting and unique towns that are steeped in culture and history.
-If you want to live somewhere even further off the beaten track, you could check out some of the outer-lying islands like Unst and Yell.
+Larger islands like ‘the Mainland’ boast beautiful scenery and wildlife.
+They’re also home to some interesting and unique towns steeped in culture and history.
+If you’d like to live somewhere further off the beaten track, you could check out some outer-lying islands like Unst and Yell.

-Lerwick, the Shetland Islands’ capital, is an obvious choice if you’re looking to make the move to this windswept archipelago.
-With a population of around 7,500, it’s the largest settlement and as it’s home to a handful of museums and Mareel (the Shetland Islands’ premier arts and entertainment centre) it’s also the unofficial cultural capital.
+Lerwick, the Shetland Islands’ capital, is an obvious choice if you’re looking to move to this windswept archipelago.
+With a population of around 7,500, it’s the largest settlement and, as it’s home to a handful of museums and Mareel (the Shetland Islands’ premier arts and entertainment centre), it’s also the unofficial cultural capital.

 Final thoughts…

-The UK is home to so many pretty places that choosing the most beautiful will always be difficult and different for everyone.
-But the locations on this list aren’t only stunning, they’re also remarkably varied and wonderfully unique.
+The UK is home to so many pretty places that choosing the most beautiful will always be difficult and personal to everyone.
+But the locations on this list aren’t only stunning, but also incredibly varied and unique.

 From the geographical wonders of County Antrim to Cumbria’s gleaming lakes, and the dramatic mountains of the Isle of Skye to Pembrokeshire’s picturesque coastline, these parts of the UK all offer something different.

-So whether you’re seriously thinking about moving somewhere new or you just enjoy daydreaming about making a move, we hope these places have inspired you – and perhaps helped you gain a new appreciation for the beauty and diversity of the UK.
+Whether you’re seriously thinking about relocating or just enjoy daydreaming about making a move, we hope these places have inspired you – and perhaps helped you gain a new appreciation for the beauty and diversity of the UK.

-For more ideas and inspiration on places to live and home improvements, you might like to check out the home and garden section of our website.
-Here, you’ll find articles like 20 happiest places to live in Great Britain and 14 of the best places to retire in the UK.
+For more ideas and inspiration on places to live and home improvements, check out our home and garden section.
+Here, you’ll find articles like 20 happiest places to live in Great Britain and 15 of the best places to retire in the UK.

-Alternatively, if you aren’t looking to move but are feeling inspired to explore more of the UK, you can browse top staycation holiday deals using the button below.
+Alternatively, if you aren’t looking to move but feeling inspired to explore more of the country, you can find the top staycation holiday deals using the button below.

 Are you lucky enough to live in any of these lovely places?
 Or do you have any other suggestions for the UK’s most beautiful places to live?
 We’d love to hear your thoughts in the comments below.